 It’s time to take that Citi Prestige Card you forgot about out of your sock drawer and put it back in your wallet.
 I’m sure there are quite a few of you who kept this card around for it’s Fourth Hotel Night Free benefit, as those who pay to stay at hotels can save thousands of dollars from it every year that easily make up for the $450 annual fee.
 That benefit is being devalued later in the year, at which point you may want to reconsider whether keeping the card longterm is worth it.
 In the meantime, it’s time to change your spending habits.

-Today, January 4, 2019 (eeek…that’s the first time I’ve written the new year! hello) the Citi Prestige is changing its benefits package.
+Today, January 4, 2019, the Citi Prestige is changing its benefits package.
 At the moment, Citi is not accepting new applications for this credit card.
 I expect that will change soon, but I have no indication as to when.
 Here’s what’s new as of today.

 Citi Prestige Benefit Changes as of January 4